Orange County Commissioner, District 1

 An Experienced and Dedicated Leader

-As your county commissioner, I have been working hard for Orange County, including service as chair of the Board of County Commissioners and as chair of two regional transportation boards.
-Now I would like to build on my contributions, and I have future goals to accomplish.
+As your county commissioner, I have been working hard for Orange County, including past service as the chair of the Board of County Commissioners and as chair of two regional transportation boards.
+During my current term, I have been building on my previous contributions, and I have endeavored to accomplish several goals.

 Three generations of Alice's family are living in Orange County